Contributors

 Movement: Automatic

-Another newer microbrand that wasted no time in finding their niche as purveyors of vintage-inspired watches is Baltic.
+Another newer microbrand that wasted no time in finding its niche as a purveyor of vintage-inspired watches is Baltic.
 The French watchmaker’s Aquascaphe has been an enormous hit, with its good looks seeming to charm everyone who lays eyes on it.
 A domed sapphire crystal and bezel add a modern twist to its vintage style, as does the sandwich dial featuring old radium lume.
-Even the case size of 39mm is appropriate for the time period.
+Even the case size of 39mm is appropriate for the time period, balancing its reasonable size with a 47mm lug-to-lug and modest 10mm thickness, achieved by eliminating the 1.9mm domed crystal of the non-compression Aquascaphe.

 Case Size: 39mm